brianshumate/a-little-coffee-guidebook/src/content/docs/introduction.md

 This little guide is a personal journal collecting ideas and methods around my own coffee centered routines.
 I am sharing them here in the hope that they help you to enjoy a fine cup of coffee too.

+:::danger
+The water temperatures involved in making coffee can cause injuries.
+Please be aware of this, and careful whenever you are brewing coffee.
+The author assumes no responsibility for any actions by anyone which are based on this content.